 Procedure Planning: Careful Planning is A Critical Step

-Perhaps more than any other plastic surgery procedure, breast augmentation requires careful preoperative analysis and planning.
+Perhaps more than any other plastic surgery procedure, SMART Breast Augmentation requires careful preoperative analysis and planning.
 Dr. Fan uses a consistent, proven, and highly effective method for measuring your tissues to determine your ideal implant size.
 He will also discuss with you other important choices related to your procedure including; implant type, implant size, implant shape, implant texture, incision location, and pocket location, which you can read

 Step 1: Anesthesia